itsevanb/Recipe-js/README.md

 - Add the ability to categorize recipes.
 - Introduce a search functionality to quickly find recipes.

-## Credits

-Inspired by design ideas from Mike Kus and Shane Mielke.

 ---

 Made with :heart: by Evan